mla/text-forge/README.md

     my $content = $forge->run('path/to/my/template', name => 'foo');

-If a path is supplied but is not absolute, it will be searched for within the list of ["search\_paths"](#search_paths).
+If a path is supplied and is not absolute, it will be searched for within the list of ["search\_paths"](#search_paths).

 The generated output is returned.